 Welcome to the Department of Psychology at West Chester University!
-The department offers M.A. programs in two concentrations: Industrial/Organizational, and General.
-The department also offers a PsyD program in Clinical Mental Health in preparation for counseling licensure.
+The department offers M.S. programs in two concentrations: Industrial/Organizational Psychology, and General Psychology.

 The department has a rich mixture of faculty with both theoretical and applied research interests.
 Early in your program you should talk with a variety of faculty to learn their research interests, particularly if you plan to conduct a thesis or pursue doctoral work.
 Many faculty welcome graduate students as research collaborators.